Cephalogram Synthesis and Landmark Detection in Dental Cone-Beam CT Systems: Introduction

-In order to address the above mentioned aspects in cephalometric analysis, the following contributions, displayed in Fig.\,\ref{Fig:workflow} as an overview, are made in this work: \begin{itemize} \item[1.]
-Image contrast: a nonlinear sigmoid-based intensity transform according to the optical property of X-ray films is proposed for Type I cephalogram synthesis; \item[2.]
-Low dose: direct cephalogram synthesis from dual CBCT projections is proposed, where the advantage of using dual projections over one projection, the selection of patches, and the feasibility of one model for multi-quadrant patches are elaborated;
+2. Low dose: direct cephalogram synthesis from dual CBCT projections is proposed, where the advantage of using dual projections over one projection, the selection of patches, and the feasibility of one model for multi-quadrant patches are elaborated;

-\item[3.]
-Image resolution: super resolution (SR) techniques using different adversarial generative networks (GANs) are investigated;
+3. Image resolution: super resolution (SR) techniques using different adversarial generative networks (GANs) are investigated;

-\item[4.]
-Landmark detection: an efficient automatic landmark detection method is proposed, which is applicable on synthetic cephalograms. \end{itemize}
+4. Landmark detection: an efficient automatic landmark detection method is proposed, which is applicable to real and synthetic cephalograms.